Safaid-Ansari/Employee-Review-System/README.md

   ```

-  After reaching to the this preoject directory yo have to run this following command :
+  After reaching to the this project directory yo have to run this following command :
   ```
   $ npm install
   $ nodemon index.js or npm start